apache/gravitino/docs/trino-graviton-connector.md

 ## Basic usage examples
 First, you need to create a metalake and catalog in Gravitino.
-For example, create a new metalake named `test` and create a new catalog named `hive_text` using the hive provider.
+For example, create a new metalake named `test` and create a new catalog named `hive_test` using the hive provider.

 Listing all Gravitino manager catalogs
 ```